Consultation and survey results

 - Notices and Briefs Sent to the Clerk from June 22 to July 19, 2021

-Developer Carbonleo’s Royalmount project aims to transform a limited part of Town of Mount Royal’s industrial sector by building, from the ground up, a new real estate development there.
-This major private-sector project has not only changed significantly over the years but continues to do so.
-The Town has been closely monitoring the situation from the outset and discussions with Carbonleo are ongoing.
+Carbonleo’s Royalmount project aims to transform a small part of the Town of Mount Royal’s industrial sector by building a new real estate development from the ground up.
+This ambitious private project has evolved significantly since its inception.
+From the outset, the Town has been closely monitoring the situation and holding ongoing discussions with Carbonleo.

-Retail, entertainment and hospitality facilities as well as office spaces originally formed the core of the Royalmount project.
+Retail, entertainment, hospitality facilities and office spaces form the core of the Royalmount project.
 In 2015, the Town adopted a special planning program (PPU) for the industrial sector to allow Carbonleo’s proposed redevelopment project to go ahead.
-The initial version of the project was approved, a permit was issued and some work – mostly demolition and excavation – was started.
+The initial version of the project, which included only a commercial component, was approved; a permit was issued and construction work started in 2019.

 Revised project and current situation

 At Carbonleo’s initiative, a residential component was proposed in 2018.
 Unlike the changes permitted under the 2015 PPU, the potential construction of residential units in the industrial sector requires the Town to proceed with caution.
 The repercussions on zoning and, more broadly, on land use and development would impact TMR’s very identity.
 The Town must further study the financial benefits of the new project and its impact on infrastructures and the existing industrial sector.
 Above all, it must consider the quality of life of current and future Mount Royal residents in the short-, medium- and long-term.
 In this respect, nothing is taken lightly.

 At the Town’s request, two reports from external consultants on the revised Royalmount project— an urban planning study and a financial impact study—were commissioned in 2019.
 These studies were updated in line with the project’s modifications, particularly regarding the pandemic.

 Royalmount project snapshot, June 2021